-Jan 28 -- The Bureau of Labor Statistics (BLS) invites public comment by March 29, 2021 on its proposal for the Occupational Requirements Survey (ORS) 2021-24.
+June 7 -- The Bureau of Labor Statistics (BLS) invites public comment to OMB by July 7, 2021 on its proposal for the Occupational Requirements Survey (ORS) for 2021-24.

-The ORS collects data on the requirements of work, as defined by the SSA's disability program:
+The ORS collects the following data to meet the needs of SSA’s disability program:

-(1) An indicator of “time to proficiency,” defined as the amount of time required by a typical worker to learn the techniques, acquire the information, and develop the facility needed for average job performance, comparable to the Specific Vocational Preparation (SVP) used in the Dictionary of Occupational Titles (DOT).
+1) An indicator of “time to proficiency,” defined as the amount of time required by a typical worker to learn the techniques, acquire the information, and develop the facility needed for average job performance.
+This measure is comparable to the Specific Vocational Preparation (SVP) used in the Dictionary of Occupational Titles (DOT).

-(2) Physical Demand characteristics/factors of occupations, measured in such a way to support SSA disability determination needs, comparable to measures in Appendix C of the Selected Characteristics of Occupations (SCO).
+2) Physical Demand characteristics/factors of occupations.
+These measures are comparable to measures in Appendix C of the Selected Characteristics of Occupations (SCO).

-(3) Environmental Conditions, measured in such a way to support SSA disability determination needs, comparable to measures in Appendix D of the SCO.
+3) Environmental Conditions.
+These measures are comparable to measures in Appendix D of the SCO.

-(5) Occupational task lists of occupations, defined as the critical job function and key job tasks, to validate the reported requirements of work, comparable to data identified in the Employment and Training Administration's (ETA's) O*NET Program.
+5) Occupational task lists, defined as the critical job function and key job tasks, to validate the reported requirements of work.
+These task lists are comparable to data identified in the Employment and Training Administration's (ETA’s) O*NET Program.

-BLS will disseminate the data from the ORS on the BLS public website (www.bls.gov/ors).
-The design uses a five-year rotation with complete estimates published after the full sample has been collected.
-Interim results will be produced and disseminated on an annual basis.
+The ORS data collected are to be published annually, as an ongoing annual survey.
+ORS design uses a five-year rotation with complete estimates expected to be published in December 2023 after the full sample has been collected.
+Interim results are produced and published in December on an annual basis.